What is Azure Arc enabled Kubernetes Preview?

-You can attach and configure Kubernetes clusters inside or outside of Azure with Azure Arc enabled Kubernetes (Preview).
-When a Kubernetes cluster is attached to Azure Arc, it will appear in the Azure Portal, have an Azure Resource Manager ID, and a Managed Identity.
-Clusters are attached to standard Azure subscriptions, live in a resource group, and can receive tags just like any other Azure resource.
+You can attach and configure Kubernetes clusters inside or outside of Azure by using Azure Arc enabled Kubernetes Preview.
+When a Kubernetes cluster is attached to Azure Arc, it will appear in the Azure portal.
+It will have an Azure Resource Manager ID and a managed identity.
+Clusters are attached to standard Azure subscriptions, are located in a resource group, and can receive tags just like any other Azure resource.

-Connecting a Kubernetes cluster to Azure requires a cluster administrator to deploy agents.
+To connect a Kubernetes cluster to Azure, the cluster administrator needs to deploy agents.
 These agents run in a Kubernetes namespace named

 azure-arc and are standard Kubernetes deployments.
 The agents are responsible for connectivity to Azure, collecting Azure Arc logs and metrics, and watching for configuration requests.

-Azure Arc enabled Kubernetes is in preview and is not recommended for production workloads.
+Azure Arc enabled Kubernetes is in preview.
+We don't recommend it for production workloads.

-Connecting Kubernetes running outside of Azure for inventory, grouping, and tagging
+Connect Kubernetes running outside of Azure for inventory, grouping, and tagging.

-Deploy applications and apply configuration using GitOps-based configuration management
+Deploy applications and apply configuration by using GitOps-based configuration management.

-Azure Arc enabled Kubernetes is currently supported in the following regions:
+Azure Arc enabled Kubernetes is currently supported in these regions:

 - East US